 - Pass the last two remaining tests

-The cost of training is difficult to pin point down as different courses will cost different amounts.
+The cost of training is difficult to pinpoint down as different courses will cost different amounts. and you may be able to find free pcv training if your lucky!

 There are plenty of good training companies across the UK so there is bound to be one close to where you are based, however make sure they are CPC approved as a training centre.